openhab/website/blog/2019-12-14-openhab-2-5-release.md

 English (AU), English (CA), English (GB), English (IN), English (US), French (CA), French (FR), German (DE), Hindi (IN), Italian (IT), Japanese (JP), Portuguese (BR), Spanish (ES), Spanish (MX), Spanish (US)

 The [latest guide](https://www.openhab.org/docs/ecosystem/alexa/) provides all the necessary information and examples to take advantage of these new features.

+### openHAB Google Assistant

+_Mehmet Arziman, maintainer of the openHAB Google Assistant:_

+The Google Assistant Integration for openHAB, as one of the first included open source projects, received big improvements and refactorings.
+The overall integration got much more robust, flexible and extensible to be future-proof.
+The main architecture uses a stable serverless architecture with high security standards.

+The integration works in all the languages that are supported by Google Assistant and it supports the latest Actions of the [Google Smarthome API](https://developers.google.com/assistant/smarthome/overview).

+Since being the first open source integration system within Google Assistant, Google added better documentation, examples and more support for device types.
+The openHAB Google Assistant Integration now supports  almost all possible devices, e.g rollershutters, doors & windows, vacuum cleaners, curtains, (door-)locks and many more.

 ### openHAB iOS App